let-unimi/liblet/docs/index.rst

 explore and teach such algorithms.

-Get started with :ref:`installation` and then get an overview with the :ref:`quickstart`.
+Get started with :ref:`installation` and then get an overview with the :ref:`examples`.
 The rest of the docs describe each component of LibLET in detail, with a full reference in the :ref:`API` section.

 .. note::